Michigan Income Tax Calculator

 How Michigan income tax works

 Michigan applies a flat 4.25% individual income tax rate on taxable income.
-Taxable income is calculated as gross income (from all sources) minus specifically allowed deductions and the personal exemption of $5,800 per exemption claimed (taxpayer, spouse, each dependent) for tax year 2025.
-The 4.25% rate has been in effect since 2012.
-Note: Michigan temporarily reduced its rate to 4.05% for tax year 2023 under a revenue-trigger provision, before reverting to 4.25% for 2024 and 2025.
+Taxable income is gross income minus allowed deductions and the personal exemption of $5,900 per exemption claimed (taxpayer, spouse, each dependent) for tax year 2026.
+The 4.25% rate has been in effect since 2012 (temporarily reduced to 4.05% for tax year 2023 under a revenue-trigger provision, then reverted to 4.25%).
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction